jjjjcccjjf/wp-optimize-guide/README.md

     1. Tick `Set W3 Total Cache header`
     1. Click `Save Settings & Purge Caches`

+### Removing and retaining noindex/follow tag
+Usually the SEO team wants some categories or taxonomies disabled from appearing on Google search results.
+Here's how you do it.
+This section requires Yoast SEO Plugin to be followed.
+1. On the `WP-admin sidebar` hover over `SEO` and then click `Search Appearance`
+1. Click `Taxonomies` tab.
+Set `Show Categories in search results?` to `No`
+1. Cluck `Archives` tab.
+Set `Author archives` to `Disabled`

+For individual pages:
+1. Go to the selected page
+1. Scroll down until you see the Yoast SEO section
+1. Click the Gear icon (advanced)
+1. Manipulate search engine visibility via the `Should search engines follow links on this Page?` radio buttons.

 #### Extra notes
 * External javascript cannot be cached (such as `analytics.js` and google tag manager's js)
 * It is recommended not to minify JS.
 It might break your site.
 Oh, don't believe me?
 Try it.